United States Overseas Airlines: Litigation

 Dr Ralph Cox Jr. litigated the end of USOA to at least 1978 in well over a dozen major actions.
 His focus was asset-based lender Walter E. Heller and Company.
 Heller lent USOA $1.7 million in 1962, secured by USOA and related entities (all owned by Cox and his family) including a personal guarantee from Cox.
 USOA defaulted on the loan almost immediately, but Heller held off on foreclosing until 1965.
 Thereafter Cox was relentless in legal actions designed to frustrate Heller from recovery and sued Heller for hundreds of millions, alleging a grand conspiracy.
 Heller finally won a 1974 injunction preventing further litigation by Cox or any related party.
 The judge said in part, about Cox and his Heller-related legal actions:

 I find, without reservation or equivocation, that Cox instituted each and every one of them in bad faith.
 He has added an unusual talent for lying to his contempt for the judicial process.
 His imagination in exploiting the courts as a means of harassing, intimidating and impeding Heller in the collection of its money is truly spectacular.

 Despite the injunction, Cox funded further litigation (albeit without his overt participant as a plaintiff), which a California appeals court rejected in 1978.

 In 1977, there were a dozen derelict USOA aircraft at Cape May County Airport being cut up for scrap.

 Deregulation

 In January 1979, following passage of the 1978 Airline Deregulation Act, the CAB awarded supplemental airlines World Airways and Capitol Air scheduled authority on the New York City/Washington DC to Los Angeles/San Francisco markets.
 Ralph Cox dba United States Overseas Airlines applied in the same proceeding, which the CAB denied on the basis that USOA made no attempt to show it was fit: no operating plan, no finance plan, nothing.
 However, the Board encouraged Cox (and several other supplemental veterans) to show they had the wherewithall to operate an airline.
 To which Cox, et al, said, among other things, that Capitol and World should be denied because they were CIA fronts.
 The Board said it looked at everything that had been submitted, even material previously excluded by the administrative law judge as irrelevant, and found "no substantial evidence to support the petitioners' strong-worded accusations."

 Fleet

+As of October 1948, Atlantic Northern had two aircraft: